Scaling Your Ecommerce Business In 2022: 5 Market Forces You Can’t Afford To Ignore

 - 10 years’ worth of growth will have been achieved in eight weeks

 - UK consumers will be forecasted to make £120.48 billion in online purchases by the end of 2021 and the first quarter of 2022.

 So eCommerce is booming, but competition is fierce.
 It’s adapt or die.

 The pandemic has radically changed the global retail landscape, with millions of potential new customers flooding the marketplace.

-But growth is projected to slow throughout the rest of 2021, and online retailers are facing a perfect storm of increased competition and higher acquisition costs.
+Although revenue in the eCommerce market is projected to reach US$143,060m in 2022, and online retailers are still facing a perfect storm of increased competition and higher acquisition costs.

-As businesses turn their focus towards recovery, growth and a return to pre-Covid levels of profit and stability, we’re here to help you - with our simple guide to 5 of the biggest market forces affecting your eCommerce growth prospects in 2021.
+As businesses continue their focus on recovery, growth and achieving pre-Covid levels of profit and stability, we’re here to help you - with our simple guide to 5 of the biggest market forces affecting your eCommerce growth prospects in 2022.